The Space of Positive Scalar Curvature Metrics on a Manifold with Boundary: Introduction

 Most recently of all, Botvinnik, Ebert and Randal-Williams in \cite{BERW}, show that this map is always non-trivial when the codomain is non-trivial.
 Their methods are new and make use of work done by Randal-Williams and Galatius on moduli spaces of manifolds; see \cite{GRW}.

-One result which the authors in \cite{BERW} make use of and which is of particular relevance here, is the following theorem which utilises a family version of the Gromov-Lawson construction. \begin{theorem} {\bf (Chernysh \cite{Che}, W. \cite{Walsh3})} Let $X$ be a smooth compact manifold of dimension $n$.
+One result which the authors in \cite{BERW} make use of and which is of particular relevance here, is the following theorem of Chernysh which utilises a family version of the Gromov-Lawson construction. \begin{theorem} {\bf (Chernysh \cite{Che})} Let $X$ be a smooth compact manifold of dimension $n$.
 Suppose $X'$ is obtained from $X$ by surgery on a sphere $i:S^{p}\hookrightarrow {X}$ with $p+q+1=n$ and $p,q\geq 2$.
-Then the spaces $\Riem^{+}(X)$ and $\Riem^{+}(X')$ are homotopy equivalent. \end{theorem} Theorem \ref{Chernysh} and the techniques used to prove it play a fundamental role in proving the results of this paper.
-This theorem was originally proved by Chernysh in \cite{Che} but was not published.
-Later, we provided a shorter proof in \cite{Walsh3} based on work done in \cite{Walsh1}.
-At least one expert has criticised the version of the proof in \cite{Walsh3} for surpressing certain details.
-Given its importance here, and in the subject more generally, a comprehensive review of the proof is provided in this paper.
-Theorems A and C in this paper are of course generalisations of Theorem \ref{Chernysh} for manifolds with boundary.
-Generalising Theorem \ref{Chernysh} is trivial in the case when the surgery takes place on the interior of such a manifold.
-We focus on the more challenging case when the surgery takes place on the boundary itself.
+Then the spaces $\Riem^{+}(X)$ and $\Riem^{+}(X')$ are homotopy equivalent. \end{theorem} This theorem was originally proved by Chernysh in \cite{Che} but was never published.
+Later, this author provided a short version of the proof in \cite{Walsh3} based on work done in \cite{Walsh1}.
+Admittedly, this version was rather terse and did not adequately address all details.
+Quite recently however, Ebert and Frenck have provided a comprehensive proof of this theorem; see \cite{EF}.
+Their paper also contains a strengthening of another relevant result of Chernysh \cite{Che2} as well as a correction to a computational error found in expositions of the original Gromov-Lawson Surgery Theorem (\cite{RS}, \cite{Walsh1}).
+Theorem \ref{Chernysh} and the techniques used to prove it play a fundamental role in proving the results of this paper.
+Indeed, Theorem A is effectively a generalisation of Chernysh's theorem to work for certain types of ``boundary surgery".
+Thus, it will be necessary to provide an overview of the main steps in proving Theorem \ref{Chernysh} as well as the original Gromov-Lawson construction.

-We close by recalling some fundamental questions which motivate this work. \begin{enumerate} \item[(1.)] { Given some $g\in\Riem^{+}(X)$, is the space $\Riem^{+}(W)_{g}$ non-empty?} \item[(2.)] { If $\Riem^{+}(W)_{g}\neq \emptyset$, what can we say about its topology?} \item[(3.)] { What can we say about the topology of the space $\Riem^{+}(W)$?} \end{enumerate} Although not strictly the focus of this work, Question (1.) is relevant here as its answer is often negative.
+We close by recalling some fundamental questions which motivate this work. \begin{enumerate} \item[(1.)] { Given some $g\in\Riem^{+}(\p W)$, is the space $\Riem^{+}(W, \p W)_{g}$ non-empty?} \item[(2.)] { If $\Riem^{+}(W, \p W)_{g}\neq \emptyset$, what can we say about its topology?} \item[(3.)] { What can we say about the topology of the space $\Riem^{+}(W, \p W)$?} \end{enumerate} Although not strictly the focus of this work, Question (1.) is relevant here as its answer is often negative.
 For example, the methods used by Carr in \cite{Carr} give rise to psc-metrics on $S^{4k-1}$ which do not extend to elements of $\Riem^{+}(D^{4k})$, for all $k\geq 2$.
 Questions (2.) and (3.) are posed in problem 3, section 2.1 of the survey article \cite{RS}, and our results are a contribution to answering these questions.